Welcome to the Mendham Township Library

 Get Google maps Direction

-Note – GPS users please use 2 W. Main St, Morristown, NJ 07960 for the address.
+Note – GPS users please use 6 E. Main St, Morristown, NJ 07960 for the address.

-From the North (Randolph – rt10): Take Millbrook Ave South 2.9 Mi to traffic light.
+From the North (Randolph, rt10): Take Millbrook Ave South 2.9 Mi to traffic light.
 Turn left on Sussex Tpk for 0.2 mi.
 Turn right on Brookside Rd, which turns into Woodland Rd.
-At the end of Woodland Rd, turn right, and immediately left on Cherry Ln.
-The library is on right.
+At the end of Woodland Rd, turn left onto East Main Street, The library is on left.

 From the South (Bernardsville): Take Anderson Hill Rd / Mendham Rd north towards Mendham for 4 mi.
 At the traffic light in Mendham, turn right on E. Main St. / rt24 east.
 Proceed 2 mi.
 Turn left on Cherry Lane (green sign to Mendham Municipal Court on left in addition to the street sign on right).
-Go a half-mile and the library is on the left.
+At the stop sign turn right onto East Main St. Library is on the left.

-From the East (Morristown – 287 Southbound): Take Interstate 287 south of Interstate 80 to exit 35 (route 124, Madison Avenue) west towards Morristown.
+From the East (Morristown, 287 Southbound): Take Interstate 287 south of Interstate 80 to exit 35 (route 124, Madison Avenue) west towards Morristown.
 Go .8 (eight tenths) miles to the Morristown Green (a block square park with all roads one way anti-clockwise), and go around 3 sides of the square to continue on route 510 (Washington Ave., sometimes signed Rte.
 24) west towards Mendham and Chester.
 Continue another 4.8 miles and turn right on Cherry Lane.
-Go a half-mile and the library is on the left.
+At the stop sign turn right onto East Main St. Library is on the left.

 From the West (Chester): Take Rte.
 510 (sometimes signed Rte. #24) east from Chester to the traffic light in Mendham.
 Continue straight through.
 Two miles east of light, turn left on Cherry Lane and proceed as if “from the south.